 STEP 2: DETERMINE WHETHER A BATCH OR CONTINUOUS MODEL OVEN WILL WORK BEST

 For applications where the load size or production volumes vary substantially, batch processing is a good approach.
 Batch ovens are also ideal for situations that require a high degree of flexibility in terms of process variables such as temperature or dwell (soak) time.

 Where a large quantity of similar product pieces are processed, continuous operation may be the optimal approach.
 Continuous ovens help ensure consistent thermal processing times for each part in high-volume applications, such as manufacturing electronic components or automotive parts.
 Continuous ovens may also allow several discrete processes to be combined, reducing material handling and increasing throughput.

-CHOOSE THE BEST CHAMBER SIZE TO SUIT YOUR PROCESSING NEEDS
+STEP 3: CHOOSE THE BEST CHAMBER SIZE TO SUIT YOUR PROCESSING NEEDS

 Chamber size depends on the size of the product or parts, the number of products in each batch, and the number of batches required per day to meet production requirements.
 If the interior space is too small, insufficient space between parts results in poor performance.
 If it is too large, space, time and energy are wasted.